 Ⅱ Fluctuations in Currency Exchange Rates

-Many of the NYK Group’s operations are denominated in foreign currencies, creating the possibility of losses resulting from exchange rate fluctuations.
-To match the currencies in which it generates revenue and pays expenses, the NYK Group conducts hedging transactions, including foreign exchange contracts and currency swaps, to minimize the effects of exchange rate fluctuations.
+Many of the NYK Group's operations are denominated in foreign currencies, creating the possibility of benefits/losses resulting from exchange rate fluctuations.
+While proceeding the measures to match the currencies in which it generates revenue and pays expenses, the NYK Group conducts hedging transactions, including foreign exchange contracts and currency swaps, to minimize the effects of exchange rate fluctuations.
 When preparing consolidated financial statements, the NYK Group converts the financial statements of its consolidated overseas subsidiaries into yen.
-As a result, fluctuations in currency exchange rates could affect the operating performance and financial condition of the NYK Group.
+As a result, fluctuations in currency exchange rates could affect the business performance and financial condition of the NYK Group.

 Ⅲ Changes in Fuel Prices

-The NYK Group regularly purchases bunker oil for use as fuel for the vessels and aircraft it uses to transport cargo throughout the world.
-Bunker oil prices account for a substantial portion of the costs the NYK Group incurs in the liner trade segment, bulk shipping business, and air cargo transportation segment.
-Bunker oil prices and purchase availability are subject to global crude oil supply and demand, foreign exchange market fluctuations, changes involving OPEC and other crude oil producing countries, the state of environmental legislation, competition, and changes in myriad other factors, and forecasting the changes in all of these conditions is difficult.
-The NYK Group seeks to minimize the impact of such factors on its operating performance by purchasing bunker oil from diverse regions, using derivative transactions to hedge against fuel price fluctuations, and economizing on fuel consumption.
-Even so, these measures have limited effect, and there is no guarantee that they will be sufficient to protect the Group against price fluctuations and supply shortages.
+The NYK Group regularly purchases bunker oil to use as fuel for the vessels and aircraft under our operation to transport cargo throughout the world.
+Bunker oil prices account for a substantial portion of the costs those NYK Group incurs in Liner Trade Business, Bulk Shipping Business, and Air Cargo Transportation Business.
+Bunker oil prices and purchase availability are difficult to predict accurately as they are subject to global crude oil supply and demand, foreign exchange market fluctuations, trends in OPEC and other crude oil producing countries, the state of environmental regulations, wars, and many other factors.
+The NYK Group seeks to minimize the impact of such factors on its operating performance by purchasing bunker oil from diverse regions, applying bunker surcharge, using derivative transactions to hedge against fuel price fluctuations, and economizing on fuel consumption.
+Even so, there is no guarantee that those measures will be sufficient to protect the NYK Group against price fluctuations and supply shortages.

 Ⅳ Fluctuations in Interest Rates